LoamNet/net.loam.www/_posts/2019-11-16-an-intro-to-interfaces.md

 public class Main {
-    // A nifty interface that we can use to display any object that implements it! public interface Displayable {
+    // A nifty interface that we can use to display any object that implements it! public interface IDisplayable {
         public String getTitle();
         public String getContent();
     }

-    // A way to use the interface — formatted display output, in this case public static void display(Displayable display) {
+    // A way to use the interface - formatted display output, in this case public static void display(IDisplayable display) {
         System.out.println("  [Title] " + display.getTitle());
         System.out.println("[Content] " + display.getContent());
         System.out.println();
     }

-    // some base class for our program (you can still derive this class!) public static abstract class Animal implements Displayable {
+    // some base class for our program (you can still derive this class!) public static abstract class Animal implements IDisplayable {
         public final String name;
         public final String id;